-A tour of a modern production facility can look like a scene out of a sci-fi movie.
-It’s a highly automated environment with robotic arms performing various functions, Automatic Guided Vehicles (AGV’s) maneuvering around the plant on their cart casters and wheels, and automated conveyor systems routing items around huge facilities.
+Adding industrial and ergonomic casters to automated systems in today’s modern production facilities can look like a scene out of a sci-fi movie.
+As robotic arms perform various functions, Automatic Guided Vehicles (AGV’s) are maneuvering around the plant on their cart casters and wheels.
+All while automated conveyor systems move items around to all corners of these huge facilities.

 The efficiency benefits of automated systems are a given.
 But automation also consumes various resources, especially electric power.
-Facility managers are always looking for ways to increase performance and taking some steps to increase the battery life of AGVs, tuggers, and other machines that use a battery as their power source are a good way to accomplish this.
-And these demands for batteries are constantly increasing.
-Manufacturing plants can run production around the clock, leaving little time for charging a battery.
+So much so that facility managers are always looking for ways to increase performance.
+Increasing the battery life of AGVs, tuggers, and other machines that use a battery as their power source is a good start.
+Especially when you consider that manufacturing plants can run production around the clock, leaving little time for charging a battery.